1974 Rally of the Rideau Lakes

-The 1974 Rally of the Rideau Lakes(formally the 2nd Rally of the Rideau Lakes) was the fifth round of the 1974 World Rally Championship season.
-It ran between October 16 and ended on October 20.
+The 1974 Rally of the Rideau Lakes (formally the 2nd Rally of the Rideau Lakes) was the fifth round of the 1974 World Rally Championship season.
+It ran between October 16 and October 20.

 Report

-The Rally of the Rideau Lakes occurred in Smiths Falls, Ontario, In Canada.
-The rally have 40 stages and his champion is Sandro Munari and Mario Mannucci with his Lancia Stratos HF.
+The Rally of the Rideau Lakes took place in and around Smiths Falls, Ontario.
+The rally had 40 stages and was won by Sandro Munari and Mario Mannucci on a Lancia Stratos HF.

-The distribution of points is 20,15,12,10,8,6,4,3,2 and 1, with Lancia winning 20, Toyota winning 12, Ford winning 10 and Datsun winning 8.
-Lancia also had a points advantage with 2nd place, which made Walter Boyce with Toyota achieving 3rd place and 12 points in the Table.
+The distribution of points is 20, 15, 12, 10, 8, 6, 4, 3, 2, and 1.
+Lancia received the maximum 20 points, Toyota winning 12 thanks to Walter Boyce, Ford winning 10, and Datsun winning 8.
+Lancia also had a points advantage due to their second place, keeping other manufacturers from receiving those 15 points.